nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_search.md

 ### Restrictions on parameters to mitigate the risk ###

 In order to mitigate this risk and emphasise the separation of data in the different parts of certain queries, we have introduced some rules around which filters can be used at the same time.
+For example, problem filters and medication date filters can't be used while requesting consultations.
 This will prevent data with these sorts of gaps being returned in a single bundle.

 The technical details of these rules are detailed in the 'Not permitted parameter combinations' section of the [Retrieve a patient's structured record](accessrecord_structured_development_retrieve_patient_record.html) page.

-These can be summarised by the following two rules:

-1. When requesting consultations, problem filters, medication date filter or uncategorised date filter **MUST NOT** be used.
-2. When requesting problems, date filters for medications and uncategorised data **MUST NOT** be used.

 This data can still be requested with the same restrictions by using two calls and how this is done is detailed in the [Search examples](accessrecord_structured_development_searchExamples.html) page.
 The search example relevant to the example given here is number 2 on the page where it details two different ways that you could query for the data.